-Men feel worse about themselves when female partners succeed, says new researchAugust 29th, 2013 in Psychology & Psychiatry /
+Men feel worse about themselves when female partners succeed, says new researchAugust 29, 2013 in Medicine & Health / Psychology & Psychiatry

 Deep down, men may not bask in the glory of their successful wives or girlfriends.
 While this is not true of women, men's subconscious self-esteem may be bruised when their spouse or girlfriend excels, says a study published by the American Psychological Association.